 As a major trading partner of the United States, finding a port that offers shipping service to Kenya should be quite easy.
 However, you will have to determine whether you’ll want to use conventional container shipping or something known as RORO shipping, which stands for “roll-on roll-off”.

 If you’re shipping low-cost vehicles, you may wish to give RORO shipping strong consideration.
 It is much cheaper than traditional container shipping and much more convenient.
-At the departure port, your vehicle will simply be rolled onto the ship and secured.
-Once arriving in Kenya, the used vehicle will then be detached and then rolled off of the ship and into the port of your choice.
+At the departure port, your vehicle will roll onto the ship and secured.
+Once arriving in Kenya, the used vehicle will detach and roll off of the ship and into the port of your choice.

-The only drawback of RORO shipping is that it’s a bit more risky than traditional container shipping.
+The only drawback of RORO shipping is that it’s a bit riskier than traditional container shipping.
 Because your vehicle will not be completely enclosed in a container, it could become exposed to the elements.
-Further, the vehicle may need to be moved during shipping, which does present the opportunity for damage occurring.
+Further, the vehicle may need to be moved during shipping, which does present the opportunity for damage to occur.